kkernick/UDP-WG/README.md

 # UDP-WG

+>[!warning]
+>The implementation of WireGuard within this repository is for **educational purposes only!** It should not be considered cryptographically secure.
+In fact, it [isn't](https://github.com/kkernick/UDP-WG/issues/1).

 This repository contains an emulated implementation of both the UDP network protocol, alongside the WireGuard VPN protocol, as a means to better understand not only these protocols in isolation, but how they might be used in practice.
 The intention of this repository’s creation is primarily as a learning aid to explore Virtual Private Networks through a heavily documented codebase outlining how WireGuard works.

 > [!warning]